Categories

 Camera Selection Guide by Use Case

-Starter YouTuber (Year 1, under £1k budget)
+Starter YouTuber (Year 1, under £1k)

 Buy: Sony ZV-E10 (£700).
-Add Sigma 30mm f/1.4 (~£250) as first lens upgrade.
+Add a Sigma 30mm f/1.4 (~£250) as your first proper lens.
 See my equipment upgrade roadmap.

-Beauty creator prioritising skin tones
+Beauty creator who lives on skin tones

 Buy: Canon EOS R50 (£770).
-Add RF 35mm f/1.8 IS macro (~£600) for close-up beauty work.
+Add the RF 35mm f/1.8 IS macro (~£600) for close-up work.
 See my beauty YouTube equipment guide.

-Travel vlogger wanting IBIS
+Travel vlogger who needs IBIS

-Buy: Fujifilm X-S20 (£1,199) if hybrid, or step up to Sony A7C II (£2,099) if established.
+Buy: Fujifilm X-S20 (£1,199) for hybrid work, or stretch to the Sony A7C II (£2,099) once you’re established.
 See my travel vlog equipment guide.

-Finance / business creator scaling channel
+Finance or business creator scaling up

-Buy: Sony A7C II (£2,099) for hybrid flexibility, or Sony FX30 (£1,899) for video-focus.
+Buy: Sony A7C II (£2,099) for hybrid flexibility, or the Sony FX30 (£1,899) if you’re video-first.
 See my finance YouTube equipment guide.

-Course creator / long-form content
+Course creator / long-form

-Gaming / streaming primary camera
+Gaming / streaming as your main camera

-Buy: Sony ZV-E10 (£700) for starters; A7C II (£2,099) for established.
-Product Showcase mode is specifically useful.
+Buy: Sony ZV-E10 (£700) starting out, A7C II (£2,099) once established.
+Product Showcase mode is made for this.
 See my tech review equipment guide.

 What About Smartphones?